apify/apify-docs/content/academy/web_scraping_for_beginners/data_extraction/project_setup.md

 ## [](#install-libraries) Installing necessary libraries

 Now that we have a project set up, we can install NPM modules into the project.
-We will do that and install libraries that will help us very easily download and process websites' HTML.
+Let's install libraries that will help us easily download and process websites' HTML.
 In the project directory, run the following command, which will install two libraries into your project. **got-scraping** and Cheerio.

 ```shell
 npm install got-scraping cheerio
 ```

 [**got-scraping**](https://github.com/apify/got-scraping) is a library that's made especially for scraping and downloading page's HTML.
 It's based on the very popular [**got** library](https://github.com/sindresorhus/got), which means any features of **got** are also available in **got-scraping**.
-More precisely, **got** and **got-scraping** are HTTP clients.
+Both **got** and **got-scraping** are HTTP clients.
 To learn more about HTTP, [visit this MDN tutorial](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP).

 [Cheerio](https://github.com/cheeriojs/cheerio) is a very popular Node.js library for parsing (processing) HTML.
-It is a replica of probably the most popular JavaScript library of all time - [jQuery](https://jquery.com/).
-We can't use jQuery in Node.js because it only works in the browser, so we replace it with Cheerio, which is exactly the same.
+If you're familiar with good old [jQuery](https://jquery.com/), you'll find working with Cheerio really easy.

 ## [](#testing) Test everything

 With the libraries installed, create a new file in the project's folder called **main.js**.
 This is where we will put all our code.
 Before we start scraping, though, let's do a simple check that everything installed correctly.
-Inside **main.js** add this piece of code.
+Add this piece of code inside **main.js**.

 ```JavaScript
 import gotScraping from 'got-scraping';